deanilvincent/deanilvincent.github.io/_posts/2017-06-09-simple-creating-simple-xamarin-forms-crud-app-with-realmdb-and-mvvm-part1.md

 // Add this package
 using Realms;

-// Add this inside your view model classs
+// Add this inside your view model class
 Realm _getRealmInstance = Realm.GetInstance();

 public CustomerViewModel(){